exr4361/browserstack_techc/README.md

 # browserstack_techc
-Attempt 2 for Browserstack Challenge
+Repository for BrowserStack Tech Challenge - 06/05/2023 Attempt 2 on Browserstack Challenge using BS Local configurations